Difference Between City And Town

 Governance and Administration: Structures of Power

 The administrative structures of cities and towns usually differ.
 Cities often have more complex municipal governments with specialized departments and a larger bureaucracy.
-They have elected officials, such as mayors and city councils, responsible for overseeing a wider range of services and managing larger budgets.
+But they have elected officials, such as mayors and city councils, responsible for overseeing a wider range of services and managing larger budgets.
 Towns often have simpler administrative structures, with smaller governing bodies and a more limited range of services.
 This difference reflects the scale of their operations and the complexities of managing a larger, more diverse population.

 Social and Cultural Dynamics: The Human Element